-Frindle tells the story of Nick Allen, a curious, precocious, irreverent, creative, and stubborn boy who challenges his teacher (and authority in general) by inventing a new word and plots to have it accepted by his school.
-His nemesis is his diligent, scholarly, patient, wise teacher – Mrs. Granger – who reveres the dictionary, but also has a sense of grace and perspective.
+Frindle tells the story of Nick Allen, a curious, precocious, irreverent, creative, and stubborn boy who challenges his teacher (and authority in general) by inventing a new word, plotting to have it accepted by his school.
+His nemesis is his diligent, scholarly, patient, wise teacher, Mrs. Granger, who reveres the dictionary, but also has a sense of grace and perspective.
 All children will be amused by the classroom situations that Clements uses to move his tale along briskly.
-Hopefully teachers and parents can manage the inventive irreverence towards authority that Nick may inspire in some students.
+Hopefully, teachers and parents can manage the inventive irreverence towards authority that Nick may inspire in some students.
 Clements is a very popular contemporary author with today’s elementary school population.
 Frindle moves at a brisk pace, and will engage adults, too, with the ethical questions it poses – particularly the question of the right and wrong way to challenge authority.